tichmangono/tichmangono.github.io/_posts/core-samples/2017-10-12-udacity-nanodegree-capstone-overview.md

 ---
 layout: post
-author: Tich Mangono
-category : Machine Learning
+category : lessons
-tagline: "My first end-to-end Machine Learning project" tags : [public health, machine learning, python]
+tagline: "Supporting tagline"
+tags : [intro, beginner, jekyll, tutorial]
 ---
 {% include JB/setup %}

+## Capstone Project - Udacity Machine Learning Nanodegree Program, 2017
-#### **Predicting Global Supply Chain Outcomes for Essential HIV Medicines using Machine Learning Techniques.**
+###**Predicting Global Supply Chain Outcomes for Essential HIV Medicines using Machine Learning Techniques.**

+**Author:** Tichakunda Mangono

 **Key Question:** Can we use procurement transaction data to predict whether a delivery is delayed and estimating the length of the delay
 Main Data Source: From The Website: https://data.pepfar.net/additionalData.
 Procurement transaction data from the Supply Chain Management System (SCMS), administered by the United States Agency for International Development (USAID), provides information on health commodities, prices, and delivery destinations.